Jam Camp on the Island

 About the Site

 There is no shared kitchen access for participants, and Jam Campers are asked to prepare their own food, so you need to bring your own camping kitchen set up.
 Besides your usual camping kitchen list, please bring a folding table, since there are a limited number of picnic tables available on site.
-Bring some sort of vessel to hold your drinking water.
-There will be wheelbarrows on site to help you carry water from the water taps to your camping site.
+There will be wheelbarrows on site to help you carry water from the water taps to your camping site so please also bring a portable water container.
+Bicycles are a great way to get around at this site as there are wide clear roads connecting the different areas together.

 River Safety

-Swimming in the river is very fun, however there are no lifeguards and parents are fully responsible for their children’s safety.
+Swimming in the river is very fun: however, there are no lifeguards.
 Parents need to be fully responsible for their children’s safety.
 Children should never be at the beach unattended.
 The river is gentle, and there is a sandy beach for safe entry, but caution is always needed.
 Bringing water shoes, floaties, and/or life jackets can be helpful.

 Getting There